-The bill amends existing legislation to enhance the allocation and use of funds from the Garden State Green Acres Preservation Trust Fund, specifically for recreation and conservation purposes.
-It mandates that funds appropriated to the Department of Environmental Protection (DEP) be utilized for land acquisition, development, grants to local governments, and support for qualifying nonprofit organizations.
-The bill emphasizes geographic diversity in fund allocation and introduces new appraisal methods for determining the value of pinelands development credits, which must be permanently retired when obtained in connection with land acquisitions using these funds.
+The bill amends Section 26 and Section 38 of P.L.1999, c.152 (C.13:8C-26 and C.13:8C-38) to enhance the allocation and use of funds from the Garden State Green Acres Preservation Trust Fund for recreation and conservation purposes.
+It mandates that the Department of Environmental Protection (DEP) utilize these funds for land acquisition, development, and grants to local governments and qualifying nonprofit organizations, while emphasizing geographic diversity in fund allocation.
+New provisions require the permanent retirement of pinelands development credits associated with land acquired for conservation and farmland preservation, along with guidelines for appraisals and prioritization of land acquisitions, particularly in the Highlands Region.
+The bill also requires inspections for historic properties on newly acquired lands.

 Advance Law: 13:8C-26, 13:8C-38, 13:8C-47.1, 13:20-19